troyk-26/idx-exchange/README.md

 - Seaborn
 - Scikit-learn
 - GeoPandas
+- XGBoost
+- LightGBM
 - Jupyter Lab/Jupyter Notebook

 ## Running the Project

 1. Download the required CRMLS dataset (not included in this repository)
 2. Update the file path in notebooks if necessary
-3. Run the notebooks to reproduce the exploratory data analysis, preprocessing, data wrangling, and model creation.
+3. Run the notebooks to reproduce the exploratory data analysis, preprocessing, data wrangling, and model creation